 - Your UC Davis Health System insurance card.

-After you’ve checked in, you and your child can sit and enjoy the large waiting room.
-The waiting room has plenty of activities and toys, such as race tracks, movies, and even a Nintendo Wii, to occupy and distract your child, while allowing you to all sit and spend some time together before the procedure.
+After you’ve checked in, you and your child can sit in the large waiting room.
+The waiting room has plenty of activities and toys, such as race tracks, movies and even a Nintendo Wii, to occupy and distract your child, while allowing you to all sit and spend some time together before the procedure.

 The waiting room will also be available for you while your child is undergoing surgery.
 When it’s time, a registered nurse or child life specialist will find you in the waiting room and take both of you to a pre-op room.

 When it’s time to get ready for surgery, you and your child will meet a number of specialists in your room who will help prepare both of you in different ways: